snowfro/Hash_Import/README.md

 # Hash_Import
 Blockhash-based Visual Art Project

+Processing can be downloaded from https://processing.org/ The above .pde files need to be kept together in the same directory.

 9/10/17
 Added the spacebar feature!
 Press the spacebar when you see an image that you like and a full scale vector image will be saved as pdf into the "screenshots" folder.
 The name of the file is saved with the hash string of the generated image.
 If the "screenshots" folder is not present, it will be created in the directory of the sketch.